 Facebook Messenger is a classic example in this regard.
 Bots added to a company’s Facebook page can empower a brand in many ways: Brands can offer prompt, specific answers to users’ queries.
 They can convey relevant information on products/services they sell and encourage prospects to visit their product page.
 They can even introduce AR features that allow users to try their products in a virtual environment.

-The technology is still very new, and most companies are oblivious of its benefits.
+The technology is still very new, and most social media marketing companies are oblivious of its benefits.
 New brands that venture into this area will evidently have a first-mover advantage.

 Established brands rope in celebrities now and then for endorsements on social media.
 Brands like Motorola, H&M, Samsung and many more have successfully incorporated influencer marketing in their social media strategy.